-You probably know how bad MSG is for you, but are you consuming it and not aware of it?
+You probably know how bad excitotoxins (MSG-forming compounds) are for you, but are you consuming it and not aware of it?

 Most of you, I know, are trying to eat healthy, natural foods without harmful chemicals added, but did you know that there are code-words that are used to cover-up usage of seriously dangerous ingredients no informed person would ever consume?